ReenadGh/bubblesChatAppIos/README.md

 ## Home Page
-contains all the conversations that have been sent and received at the bottom - tab bar - to navigate smoothly in the application
+contains all the conversations that have been sent and received \n at the bottom - tab bar - to navigate smoothly in the application